Here's the fix to "using $this when not in object context."

 , which is a non-static method, from a static method.

-As mentionned above, we need to:
+As mentioned above, we need to:

 - Remove the